Synergex/SqlReplication/README.md

 ## Running the demo

-In order to see the replication happenning use SQL Server Management Studio to connect to the SqlReplicationUniqueKey database and display the list of tables in the database - there aren't any at the moment.
+In order to see the replication happenning use SQL Server Management Studio to connect to the SqlReplicationIoHooks database and display the list of tables in the database - there aren't any at the moment.
 Run the Synergy client application by ensuring that application.vpj is the current project, and then selecting "Build > Execute" from the Workbench menu.

 Start the replicator process by selecting select "Replicator -> Start Replicator" from the application menu.
 You should see some messages, including: